-This two day course will highlight the proper installation of Variable Frequency Drives.
+This course will highlight the proper installation of Variable Frequency Drives.
 VFDs are being installed more frequently today; however there are still several installations with VFD Issues being ignored or incorrectly being addressed.
 Examples of improper installations will be discussed to indicate potential problems that can cause damaging consequences.

-This presentation will provide an overview on the Distribution System from the Point of Common Coupling (Incoming Utility Power Connection Point) right down to the connection location of the motor(s).
+This course will provide an overview on the Distribution System from the Point of Common Coupling (Incoming Utility Power Connection Point) right down to the connection location of the motor(s).
 The student will be made aware of all the installation guidelines needed to ensure a successful installation of VFDs.

 As a special bonus, several technical papers and information on VFD operation and issues will be provided on a disc for the student to use as a reference source for covered course material.